frostplexx/ExtPorter/README.md

 <!-- prettier-ignore -->
 > :red_circle: **IMPORTANT**:
-> This is an expermimental research project!
+> This is an experimental research project!
 Breakages and instabilities are to be expected.

 ExtPorter is a framework for automatically migrating Google Chrome extensions from Manifest V2 to Manifest V3.